RationalAsh/biorobotics-lab-nus/content/publication/Adaptivebinarymultiobjectiveharm2022Bin/index.md

 ---
 # {
 #     "journal": "Journal of Neural Engineering",
-#     "title": "Adaptive binary multi-objective harmony search algorithm for channel selection and cross-subject generalization in motor imagery-based {BCI}",
+#     "title": "Adaptive binary multi-objective harmony search algorithm for channel selection and cross-subject generalization in motor imagery-based BCI",
 #     "author": "Bin Shi and Zan Yue and Shuai Yin and Weizhen Wang and Haoyong Yu and Zhen Huang and Jing Wang",
 #     "pages": "046022",
 #     "number": "4",